• Skip to primary navigation

 Cocktail Sauce Recipe

-A spicy cocktail sauce recipe that goes perfectly with shrimp or prawns, with plenty of horseradish flavor.
+This cocktail sauce recipe is a mix of ketchup, chili sauce, and horseradish, perfect with shrimp or prawns.
 Learn how to make cocktail sauce at home.

 Cocktail Sauce Recipe